It wasn’t all that long ago that we were new to travel blogging.

 Learn from others, use them as motivation to help you do the best you can, and be the person you want to be.

-When we first started travel blogging we made a list of all the goals we wanted to achieve.
+When we made the decision to start a travel blog we made a list of all the goals we wanted to achieve.
 And they were BIG.
 And they remain BIG.

-We believe if you are going to be thinking anyway, then you might as well be thinking big (thanks Donald Trump for that one).
+We believe if you are going to be thinking anyway, then you might as well be thinking big.

 I read the words and sat and cried.
 I felt like my dream had just died in front of me.